blueyed/awesome-cyclefocus/README.md

 ## Status

-This is to be considered stable: It works for well for me and others.
+Stable: it works well for me and others.
 Internals, default settings and behavior might still change.

 I came up with this while dipping my toes in the waters of awesome.
 If you have